Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Implementation and Engineering Contributions

 The first point on developing a domain-specific language for writing strategies is particularly important and deserves more discussion.
 In our experience, having such a language is not just a mere matter of convenience but one of feasibility.
 In fact, we did try to implement an initial version of a teacher strategy for loop invariant synthesis by writing pseudocode on paper and manually compiling it into an MDP implemented in Python.
 However, doing so resulted in a complexity explosion where any single-line change to the pseudocode could take days of work to implement.

-The reason compiling a nondeterministic program into an MDP manually is so tedious is that the whole program state must be explicited, which includes the program stack.
+The reason compiling a nondeterministic program into an MDP manually is so tedious is that the whole program state must be made explicit, which includes the program stack.
 A tempting alternative would be to write nondeterministic code as normal Python code parametrized by an arbitrary \texttt{choose} function.
 However, this does not allow using tree search on the resulting program since doing so would require cloning the whole execution state of a Python program.
-Fortunately, there exists a solution to this problem in the programming languages community, which involves a construct called a \emph{search monad} \cite{hedges2014monad,selsambeyond} and which essentially enables writing arbitrary nondeterministic code and then reifying it into a search tree that can be manipulated explicitly.
+Fortunately, there exists a solution to this problem in the field of programming languages using \emph{search monads} \cite{DBLP:journals/corr/Hedges14a,selsambeyond} and which essentially enables writing arbitrary nondeterministic code and then reifying it into a search tree that can be manipulated explicitly.

 In \looprl{}, we implement a domain specific language embedded in OCaml for expressing nondeterministic strategies.
 OCaml is a natural choice because it is fast (about two orders of magnitude faster than Python for symbolic code such as proof inferences) and it has good support for monads and Python interoperability.
 Our language provides built-in support for the \texttt{choose} and \texttt{event} operators.
 Also, it defines an intermediate graph-based format for representing data to be sent to neural networks in an architecture-agnostic way.
-Any piece of information that is passed to the \texttt{choose} operator must be convertible to this format and feature suitable metadata ensuring a seamless integration with the \looprl{} user interface and debugging tools. \looprl{} consists of about 15K lines of code written in OCaml and Python.
-It is available on Github.
+Any piece of information that is passed to the \texttt{choose} operator must be convertible to this format and feature suitable metadata ensuring a seamless integration with the \looprl{} user interface and debugging tools.